-Specific rules for typefaces, fonts, sizes etc will be developed in the next stage of the design process.
+Specific rules for typefaces, fonts, sizes etc. will be developed as part of the Exhibition Graphic Style Guide design process.
 However, a sans serif typeface should always be used in signage as it is easier for people with visual impairment to recognise the characters.